-The summary is qualified by the New Plan, a copy of the New Plan will be available at the Meeting for review by the shareholders.
-In addition, upon request, shareholders may obtain a copy of the New Plan from the Company prior to the Meeting (see "Additional Information" below).
+A copy of the Plan will be available at the Meeting for review by shareholders.
+In addition, a copy of the Plan is available on SEDAR at www.sedar.com, or shareholders may obtain a copy of the Plan from the Company prior to the Meeting, please see "Additional Information" below.